 The director serves as the chairperson of the Executive Leadership Council, with the authority and responsibility for establishing policy, maintaining quality care standards, and performing organizational management and strategic planning.
-The Executive Leadership Council oversees various working groups, such as the Administrative Executive Board, Clinical Executive Board, and Nurse Executive Board.
+The Executive Leadership Council oversees various working groups, such as the Clinical Executive Board, Environment of Care Board, Integrated Ethics Board, and Nurse Professional Council.

-These leaders are engaged in monitoring patient safety and care through the Quality Board, for which the quality manager served as the chair and the director served as the co-chair.
-The Quality Board, which reports to the Executive Leadership Council, is responsible for tracking, identifying trends, and monitoring quality of care and patient outcomes.
 See Figure 4.

+These leaders are also engaged in monitoring patient safety and care through the Quality, Safety, and Value Board, for which the director and acting quality manager are co-chairs.
+The Quality, Safety, and Value Board is responsible for tracking and identifying trends and monitoring quality of care and patient outcomes, and it reports to the Executive Leadership Council.

 Figure 4.
-Facility Committee Reporting Structure12 Source: Alaska VA Healthcare System (July 23, 2019)
+Facility Committee Reporting Structure13 Source: Jonathan M. Wainwright Memorial VA Medical Center (received July 23, 2019)